Southern slang is the pad from which hundreds of middling comedy careers were launched.

 One site declared “it doesn’t amount to a hill of beans” is a Southern saying and then explained it entered the public lexicon when Humphrey Bogart said it at the end of Casablanca.

 I’m sorry, but that don’t make no sense.

 A New York-born actor in a movie set in World War II Morocco?
 That ain’t Southern.

-Still, if you want to sound like an authentic Southerner here are some phrases that you might not find in Google translate.
+Still, if you want to sound like an authentic Southerner we are fixin to explain some phrases that you might not find in Google translate.